MarioRicalde/GRRefactor.tmbundle/README.markdown

 # Features

 * Multiple Arbitrary Simultaneous Carets (MASC): Edit any number of text selections simultaneously.
 Use ⌥S to mark a selection (or the current caret location) and then ⌥F to convert all markers in to a snippet.
 [Check an the Screencast Duane made.](http://inquirylabs.com/downloads/Textmate%20MASC%204.mov) ([Duane Johnson](http://inquirylabs.com/))
 * Refactor Selection with MASC: Select a portion of text you wish to refactorize, use ⌥D to mark all matching text in the document and then use ⌥F to convert all markers to a snippet.
-(Inherited from [Mario "kuroir" Ricalde](http://kuroir.com/))
+(Inherited from [Mario Ricalde](http://mario.ricalde.mx/))

 ## About this bundle